Daily readings

 Thursday, April 30, 2026

 Saint Pius V, Pope.
 Eastertide.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Pius V, Pope